 The first Earth Day – April 22, 1970 – is sometimes said to have marked the beginning of the modern environmental movement.
-Approximately 20 million Americans, especially on college campuses, participated in a national teach-in on environmental issues and protests against environmental deterioration on the first Earth Day.
+It predates the U.S. Environmental Protection Agency, for example, now led by Scott Pruitt.
 It’s hard to imagine it now, but the first Earth Day was a revelation to many, a way not only of raising consciousness about environmental issues but also of bringing together separate groups that had been fighting separately against issues including oil spills, pollutions from factories and power plants, raw sewage, toxic dumps, pesticides, the loss of wilderness, air pollution and more.
 At the first Earth Day in 1970, an estimated 20 million Americans – mostly white, mostly young – took to the streets, parks, and auditoriums to demonstrate for a healthy environment and to participate in teach-ins.

 It seemed natural to schedule April 22, 1970 – Arbor Day – as the first Earth Day.
 Today, a common practice in celebration of Earth Day is still to plant new trees.

 Bottom line: Why do we celebrate Earth Day on April 22?
 The date stems from an earlier observance, Arbor Day.
-And the date of Arbor Day was set due to the birthday of J. Sterling Morton, a Nebraska pioneer and journalist, who launched the first Arbor Day in 1872.
+2018’s Earth Day is focused on plastic pollution.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.